talaniz/tally-ho/README.rst

 is intentionally kept simple to focus on different aspects of user experience, continuous integration and deployment.

-This software is free of use under the MIT license
+This software is free of use under MIT license

 Usage
 -----